cheddatech/CheddaBoards-Godot/README.md

 **Download → Add your game → Export.
 That's it.**

-Zero servers. $0 for indie devs.
+Free tier available.
 Windows, Mac, Linux, Mobile, Web.

+Built on the [Internet Computer](https://internetcomputer.org) — distributed compute with transparent, predictable costs.
+No per-player fees, no surprise bills.

 ---